1860s: The Civil War in I.T.

-Early 1962 was not going well for the Confederacy in the Western Theater.
-Ulysses S. Grant was making a name for himself and captured Ft.
+Early 1862 wasn’t going well for the Confederacy in the West.
+Ulysses S. Grant made a name for himself capturing Ft.
 Henry and Ft.
-Donelson along the Mississippi River, nearly cutting the South in two and enabling the Union to squeeze the secesh into submission.
+Donelson along the Mississippi River, nearly cutting the South in two and enabling the Union to squeeze the “secesh” into submission.
 The Confederacy saw St. Louis – right there where the Mississippi and Missouri Rivers converge – as the key to reversing this trend.

 General Albert Pike was called to I.T. to take command of Amerindian troops there, primarily Cherokee.
 They were poorly supplied and barely organized, and many weren’t enthused about supporting the Confederacy.
 Nevertheless, Pike led them into Arkansas (despite initial guarantees they would fight only to defend I.T.) where they joined in the Battle of Pea Ridge in March of 1862.